mitsuba-renderer/drjit/docs/custom.rst

 In C++
 ------

-Enoki can compute derivatives of builtin operations in both forward and reverse mode.
-In rare cases, it may be useful or even necessary to tell Enoki how a particular operation should be differentiated.
+Dr.Jit can compute derivatives of builtin operations in both forward and reverse mode.
+In rare cases, it may be useful or even necessary to tell Dr.Jit how a particular operation should be differentiated.
 Reasons for this may include:

-1. The automatic differentiation backend cannot keep track of computation that is performed outside of Enoki (e.g. using a highly optimized :ref:`CUDA kernel <custom-cuda>`), or when :cpp:struct:`DiffArray` is not used for other reasons.
+1. The automatic differentiation backend cannot keep track of computation that is performed outside of Dr.Jit (e.g. using a highly optimized :ref:`CUDA kernel <custom-cuda>`), or when :cpp:struct:`DiffArray` is not used for other reasons.

-2. Multiple frameworks (e.g. PyTorch/TensorFlow and Enoki) may be involved in larger projects, in which case gradient propagation requires a clear interface between them.
+2. Multiple frameworks (e.g. PyTorch/TensorFlow and Dr.Jit) may be involved in
+   larger projects, in which case gradient propagation requires a clear interface between them.

 3. The derivative may admit a simplified analytic expression that is superior to what direct application of automatic differentiation would produce.

-4. Automatic derivative propagation through Enoki's :ref:`symbolic loops
+4. Automatic derivative propagation through Dr.Jit's :ref:`symbolic loops
    <recording-loops>` is not supported.
 They will always require extra steps as
    outlined here and in the section on :ref:`differentiating loops
    <diff-loop>`.